Black holes with scalar hair: Extending from and beyond the Schwarzschild solution: Scalarized black holes

 \subsection{The black hole thermodynamics}

-After establishing the existence of the hairy BH extending from and beyond the Schwarzschild solution, it is necessary to investigate their thermodynamic characteristics.
-Because we are working with the gravity theory involving higher derivative term, the entropy is not simply determined by one-fourth of the horizon area.
-Instead one should adopt the entropy formula developed by Wald \cite{Wald:1993nt,Iyer:1994ys}
+The thermodynamic stability of these solutions is crucial for their physical plausibility.
+Therefore, it is necessary to investigate the thermodynamic characteristics of the hairy black holes that extends from the Schwarzschild solution and beyond.
+Because we are working with the gravity theory involving higher derivative term, we adopt the entropy formula developed by Wald \cite{Wald:1993nt,Iyer:1994ys}

 where $\mathcal{L}$ represents the Lagrangian density, $\epsilon_{\mu\nu}$ is the binormal on the horizon $\Sigma$ and $h$ the induced metric.
 Specifically for our model, the BH entropy can be explicitly worked out as follows: